SK-EID/smart-id-java-client/README.md

 ```

 If needed you can use semantics identifier instead of document number to obtain signer's certificate.
-This may trigger a notification to all of the user's devices if user has more than one device with Smart-ID
+This may trigger a notification to all the user's devices if user has more than one device with Smart-ID
 (as each device has separate signing certificate).

 ### Create the signature